New Admits - First YearYOUR NEXT STEPS 2023

 1. EXTREME CAUTION

-• Please follow these SPECIFIC instructions since they are for paying the deposit and differ from the instructions for paying the rest of your tuition.
+Do not try to intuit how to pay.
+You must follow these specific instructions since they are for paying an acceptance deposit and differ from the instructions for paying the rest of your tuition.

 2. If you have not already done so, enable your JOINId see Next Step #3; or use your existing UTORid.